 2. Communities need healthcare providers who demonstrate cultural humility, empathy, and a commitment to holistic, high quality care.

 3. Research needs to be created, conducted, and communicated with community members to have the greatest impact.

 We, The Ujima Institute, are people and organizations from all walks of life committed to improving our communities.
 We represent patients, caregivers, health care providers, elected officials, clinics, organizations, and others.
-We are focused on improving the wellness of communities.
+We are focused on improving the wellness of Black communities.
 We respect and engage the voices and expertise of all.
 We truly believe in collective work and responsibility.